aniqrahim/fluidlite/README.md

 # fluidlite
-a personalized and very light tweak that enables iphone x gestures on older devices running ios 11.0 - 11.4.1
+a personalized and very light tweak that enables the iphone x gestures on older devices running on ios 11.0 - 11.4.1